GUIDE

 After Discovering Patterns or Gotchas

-"Add notes about the race condition we found in concurrent webhook processing and how we solved it with idempotency keys."
+Save an insight or attempt atom: "Document the race condition we found in concurrent webhook processing and how we solved it with idempotency keys."

 Prevents future models from repeating mistakes